Electricity, Magnetism, & Electromagnetism Tutorial

 Figure 12.
 A compass is a device with a rotating magnetic needle that can be used to navigate.
 The N, S, E and W on the compass stand for north, south, east, and west, respectively.
 In this image, the N and S are partially hidden behind the needle.

 Normally, a compass will align with Earth's magnetic field, so its needle will align itself roughly with the geographic north-south direction (not perfectly, though; there is actually a slight offset between Earth's magnetic and geographic poles).
 This means that a compass can be used to navigate so you can determine which directions are north, south, east, and west.
 However, if you bring a compass very close to another magnet, that magnet will have a stronger effect on the needle than Earth's magnetic field.
-The compass needle will align with the local (or "nearby") magnetic field, as shown in Figure 13, below.
-This is another way to visualize a magnetic field, similar to the iron filings from Figure 11.
-Notice how the compass needle aligns itself when it is very close to the pole of a magnet: the red part of the needle points to the north pole of the magnet, and the white part points toward the south pole of the magnet.
-This can be used to identify the poles of an unknown magnet, since not all magnets have "N" and "S" labels printed on them.
+The compass needle will align with the local (or "nearby") magnetic field (the lines shown in Figure 11).

 Earth actually acts like it has a big "upside-down" bar magnet inside of it.
 The south pole of that bar magnet is actually near (but not perfectly lined up with) Earth's north pole, and vice versa.
-So, the part of a compass needle that points toward the south pole of a magnet (like in Figure 14, below), will point toward Earth's geographic north pole.
-This can be confusing; just look at Figure 14 if you need to remember which end of the compass needle is which!
+So, the part of a compass needle (usually the red end) that points toward the south pole of a magnet (like in Figure 13), will point toward Earth's geographic north pole.
+This can be confusing; just look at Figure 13 if you need to remember which end of the compass needle is which!

-Figure 14.
+Figure 13.
 You can imagine Earth's magnetic field like there is a giant bar magnet buried inside Earth.
-The magnet's south pole is close to Earth's north pole, and the magnet's north pole is close to Earth's south pole.
-Earth's magnetic and geographic poles do not line up with each other perfectly, as you can see in the figure.
+The magnet's south pole is close to Earth's geographic north pole, and the magnet's north pole is close to Earth's geographic south pole.
+Earth's magnetic and geographic poles do not line up with each other perfectly, but they are very close.

 In everyday language, we usually just refer to magnets, and materials that are attracted to magnets, as "magnetic."
 Technically, these materials are called ferromagnetic.
 It is important to note that not all metals are ferromagnetic.
 You will notice this if you try to pick up a copper penny or a piece of aluminum foil with a magnet.
 The most common ferromagnetic metals are iron, nickel, and cobalt.